How to crochet a sweater

 B. V – Neck Sweaters

-C. Rectangular Reglan – Serenity sweater a free pattern here on the blog is an example.
+C. Rectangular Reglan – Serenity sweater, a free pattern here on the blog, is an example.

 Easy crochet Reglan sweater free pattern

-Top-Down method of crochet sweater
+The top-down method of crochet sweater

 The Top-Down crochet sweater style is made just as the title says.
-You start your crochet sweater from the neck line with a chain wide enough to slip down your head.
-The sweater is then continued by adding few stitches per round until it is wide enough to split for the sleeves and then the body of the sweater is made.
-The sleeves can then be made directly using the stitches left.
-This method is similar to the Reglan style with some designers using the term interchangeably.
+You start your crochet sweater from the neckline with a chain wide enough to slip down your head.
+The sweater is then continued by adding a few stitches per round until it is wide enough to split for the sleeves, and then the body of the sweater is made.

 Crochet easy sweater for the beginner

-Set-In Sleeves crochet sweater
+Set-in sleeves crochet sweater

 Lillian Flared cardigan Pattern